-Follow the links on the right to view funding opportunites and subscribe to our e-bulletin.
+Follow the links on the right to view funding opportunities and subscribe to our e-bulletin.

 If you'd like to apply for any of the funding opportunities in our e-bulletins and/or on our website, we are happy to provide support in the development of your funding applications.
-Please contact our Capacity Development Officer, Rosanna Ottewell at firstname.lastname@example.org.
+Please contact our Funding & Development Officer, Stephen Smith at firstname.lastname@example.org.

-Help us provide further support to Bromley organisations by donating to our emergency funding pot:
+Help us provide further support to voluntary organisations in Bromley by donating to our COVID-19 emergency funding pot:

 Write a winning funding bid